Skip to content

 This bit me when I had a window manager “helper” running.
 It fought Firefox and won.

-• You cannot find the prefs: Confirm you’re actually on Firefox 145.0a1 or newer.
-Nightly builds move fast, and stable builds lag.
-If you’re on an older version, those keys will not exist.
+• You cannot find the prefs: Confirm you’re actually on Firefox 145 or newer.
+Run about:support → Application Basics → Version.
+If you’re on an older version, those keys won’t exist.

 • The behavior never changes: Disable any desktop/window placement utilities temporarily.
 On Linux, check your desktop environment’s window rules.
-On Windows, check tools that manage focus or window switching.
+On Windows, check tools that manage focus or window switching (PowerToys FancyZones can interfere).

 • Session restore scatters windows unpredictably: Set browser.sessionstore.restore_windows_to_virtual_desktop=false and see if the chaos stops.
 If it does, your OS likely reports virtual desktop IDs differently across logins or monitor changes.